 eCommerce Marketing Is A Multi-Step Process

-The primary purpose (and challenge) of your Sales and Marketing is to identify the 49% who will potentially do business with you.
+The primary purpose (and challenge) of your Sales and Marketing is to identify the 49% of store visitors who will potentially do business with you.

-The biggest mistake we make when building a strategy to achieve this purpose is to think it’s a one-step process.
+The biggest mistake we make when building a strategy is to think online shopping is a one-step process.
 It’s not!
 In fact it’s a journey with at least 5 milestones.